6 Describing functions

 1. When the input to a function gets bigger and bigger in size, going to \(\infty\) or \(-\infty\).
 If, as the input changes in this way the output gets closer and closer to a specific value, the function is said to have a horizontal asymptote of that value.

-An example in Figure 6.1 is the exponential function.
-As \(x \rightarrow -\infty\), that is, as \(x\) goes more and more to the left of the domain, the output tends asymptotically to zero.
+Look at the graph of the exponential function in Figure 6.1.
+As \(x \rightarrow -\infty\), that is, as \(x\) goes more and more to the left of the domain, the output of the exponential function tends asymptotically to zero.

 1. When the output of a function gets bigger and bigger in size, going to \(\infty\) or \(-\infty\) without the input doing likewise.
 The visual appearance on a graph is like a sky-rocket: the output changes tremendously fast even though the input changes only a little.
 The vertical line that the skyrocket approaches is called a vertical asymptote.
 The power-law function \(x^{-1}\) has a vertical asymptote at \(x=0\).
 If you were to consider inputs closer and closer to \(x=0\), the outputs would grow larger and larger is magnitude, tending toward \(\infty\) or \(-\infty\).

 Several of the pattern-book functions have horizontal or vertical asymptotes or both.
-For instance, the function \(x^{-1}\) has a horizontal asymptote of zero for both \(x \rightarrow \infty\) and \(x \rightarrow -\infty\).
+For instance, the reciprocal function (\(x^{-1}\)) has a horizontal asymptote of zero for both \(x \rightarrow \infty\) and \(x \rightarrow -\infty\).

 The sinusoid has neither a vertical nor a horizontal asymptote.
 As input \(x\) increases either to \(-\infty\) or \(\infty\), the output of the sinusoid continues to oscillate, never settling down to a single value.
 And, of course, the output of the sinusoid is everywhere \(-1 \leq \sin(x) \leq 1\), so there is no possibility for a vertical asymptote.